Keio University

 Encounter with Manga

-My generation grew up from a place where there was truly nothing.
-When I became aware of my surroundings, everything was covered in ruins.
-We would dissolve saccharin released by the occupation forces in hot water and drink it, saying, "Oh, this is delicious."
-That was how I was raised.
+My generation grew up from a place of truly nothing.
+When I reached the age of reason, the surroundings were full of ruins.
+We would dissolve saccharin released by the occupation forces in hot water and drink it, saying, 'Oh, this is delicious.'
+That's how I was raised.
 I was a child of an era where the only pleasure was secretly listening to rakugo on the radio.
-Because there was no television, the only visuals available were the meager manga found in magazines for children.
-I would gaze at them hungrily, and if there was a picture I liked, I would spend my time trying hard to copy it.
+Because there was no television, the only visuals were the meager manga found in magazines for children.
+I would watch those greedily, and if there was a picture I liked, I would spend my time trying hard to copy it.

-I have been part of the Juku since entering the Keio Futsubu School.
-When I entered the Futsubu School, the library was full of books, and naturally, I was allowed to read any of them.
+I have been part of the Keio Juku since the Keio Futsubu School.
+When I entered the Futsubu School, the library was full of books, and it was a matter of course that I could read any of them.
 I was so happy that I spent all my time in the library.
-It was there that I learned things like how H.G.
+There, I learned things like the fact that H.G.
 Wells, whom I thought was just a sci-fi writer, actually wrote history books.
 In any case, I believe I was raised by books.

-My full-scale encounter with manga happened when I moved from high school to university.
-While I was eating with a friend at Umezushi—which is no longer there—at the Hiyoshi Campus, I saw a poster that said, "Manga Club recruiting members.
-Those interested should come to the cafe 'Sao Paulo' in Shibuya."
+My serious encounter with manga was when I moved from high school to university.
+While I was eating with a friend at Umezushi—which is no longer there—at the Hiyoshi Campus, there was a poster that said, 'Manga Club Recruiting Members: Anyone interested, come to the coffee shop "Sao Paulo" in Shibuya.'
 It sounded interesting, so I went with my friend.
-There were two or three seniors there, and they were delighted that prospective new members had come for the first time in a long while.
+There were two or three seniors there, and they were delighted that a prospective new member had come for the first time in a long while.

-There was something like a scrapbook of works there, and they were so-called one-panel manga.
-There was political satire, humor, and some risqué content; they had collected one-panel manga aimed at adults of that time and made them into a scrapbook.
+There was something like a scrapbook of works there, and they were so-called single-panel cartoons.
+There was political satire, humor, and risqué content; they had collected single-panel cartoons in the adult style of the time into a scrapbook.
 However, after that one meeting, the seniors all said they were busy with their graduation theses and didn't show up.
 Almost a year passed without doing anything, and the seniors all graduated.
-My friend and I were saying, "We're becoming sophomores, but we haven't done any activities, and it's just going to end like this."
+My friend and I were saying, 'We're becoming sophomores, but we haven't done any activities, and it's just going to end like this.'

-At that time, there was a group called the Waseda Manga Society.
+At that time, there was a group called the Waseda Manga Research Society.
 This was a large club with about 40 members that had already produced manga artists active in society, such as Shunji Sonoyama, Hosuke Fukuchi, and Sadao Shoji.
-Their representative visited Keio and said, "NHK has a project called the 'Sokei Manga Battle,' so would you please do it?"
+Their representative visited Keio and said, 'NHK has a project for a Waseda-Keio Manga Battle, so would you please do it?'
 However, while Waseda had about 40 people, we only had two (laughs).
 But the Waseda people said the program wouldn't work unless Keio accepted.
-That makes sense, as it was the Sokei Manga Battle.
+That makes sense, as it was a Waseda-Keio Manga Battle.

 They said five selected players from each side would do a manga battle in the studio, so I managed to gather three friends from the Futsubu School who looked like they could draw and decided to participate.
-It was just the beginning of the 1960s, and at that time, NHK was in Uchisaiwaicho.
-Since it was a "Children's Day" project, they wanted to make it look like a variety show for kids, so they gave us simple tasks like drawing the letters "K" and "W" on large panels and using them to create manga.
-Takehiko Maeda and Rokuro Ei were the leaders of the two teams.
-Surprisingly, we won (laughs).
-That's when we decided to continue Keio's activities.
+It was right at the beginning of the 1950s and 60s, and at that time, NHK was in Uchisaiwaicho.
+Since it was a 'Children's Day' project, they wanted to make it look like a variety show for kids, so they gave us simple tasks like writing the letters 'K' and 'W' on large panels and using them to create a manga.
+Takehiko Maeda and Rokusuke Ei were the leaders of the two teams.
+Surprisingly, we ended up winning (laughs).
+That's when we decided that Keio should also continue its activities.

-First, I wondered what to do, and what I thought of was holding a Sokei Manga Battle in the hallways of the Hiyoshi Campus.
-The Waseda Manga Society rented an apartment near their university for their club room, and inside the closet were piles of manga pasted on panels for exhibitions held on campus.
-So, I borrowed about 20 manga panels from Waseda, and the five of us from Keio drew manga on panels in the same way.
-We lined them up in the Hiyoshi hallways and recruited members while holding the Sokei Manga Battle.
-By the time we graduated, the number of members had grown to about 20 or 30.
-It is a happy story that this has continued to this day.
+First, I wondered what to do, and what I thought of was holding a Waseda-Keio Manga Battle in the corridors of the Hiyoshi campus.
+The Waseda Manga Research Society rented an apartment near their university as a club room, and their closets were full of manga pasted on panels for exhibitions held on campus.
+So, we borrowed about 20 manga panels from Waseda, and the five of us from Keio drew manga on panels in the same way, lined them up in the Hiyoshi corridors, and recruited members while holding the Waseda-Keio Manga Battle.
+As a result, by the time we graduated, the number of members had grown to about 20 or 30.
+It's a happy story that it has continued to this day.

-We also participated in the Mita Festival for the first time, getting a corner of a classroom or hallway to do caricatures and exhibit manga on panels.
-At that time, since the club had started its activities, we wanted an advisor, so I went to Professor Shintaro Okuno and asked, "Professor, please," and he graciously accepted.
-I was so happy that I kept talking to him, and he said, "Listen, do you know how much I get paid for a 30-minute lecture?
-What do you think of other people's time?"
+We also participated in the Mita Festival for the first time, taking a corner of a classroom or corridor to do caricatures and exhibit manga on panels.
+At that time, since the club had started its activities, we wanted an advisor, so we went to Professor Shintaro Okuno and asked, 'Professor, please,' and he graciously accepted.
+I was so happy that I kept talking to him, and he said, 'You guys, do you know how much I get paid for a 30-minute lecture?
+What do you think of a person's time?'

-However, the words he gave us for our bulletin at that time—"The foundation of humor is pathos, and that must eventually lead to high criticism of civilization"—still remain within me.
-Manga is not just about teasing or mocking people with gags; it must be drawn with an understanding of the pathos behind the humor and various other things—in other words, an understanding of human beings.
-In a social sense, it must lead to a criticism of civilization.
+However, the words he gave us for our bulletin at that time—'The foundation of humor is pathos, and that must eventually lead to high cultural criticism'—still remain within me.
+Manga is not just about mocking or ridiculing people with gags; it must be drawn with an understanding of the pathos behind the humor and various other things—that is, an understanding of human beings.
+In a social sense, it must lead to cultural criticism.
 I felt that deeply then, and I still feel that way now.

 Image